Barley, Malt & Brewing Quality Lab

 Bridger Brewing releases their annual wet hop IPA - Ascensionist - making use of local malt from Gallatin Valley Malt!

-Lab Director Hannah Turner elected to serve on the Craft Maltster's Guild Board of Directors!
+Lab Director Hannah Turner elected to serve a second term on the Craft Maltster's Guild Board of Directors!

-College of Agriculture publishes a new article about the lab!
+College of Agriculture article about the MSU Barley, Malt & Brewing Lab!

 Beehive Basin Brewery recently toured the Malt Quality Lab to learn about the testing process and current breeding program projects!